 Discover more about the 14-spot Ladybird here.

-Very small at just three to four mm in length, the 22-spot Ladybird is a bright yellow ladybird with round spots.
+Very small at just 3 to 4mm in length, the 22-spot Ladybird is a bright yellow ladybird with round spots.
 Unlike the yellow 14-spot Ladybird, its spots rarely fuse.

 Favouring grassy areas, this ladybird feeds on mildew fungus, particularly on Hogweed.